SW999/speech-cards/README.md

 - Could be easily used on a mobile device to create, store and use speech cards,
 - No way to lose or forget your speech cards, because your mobile device is always with you.
 Am I right?
 - You may easily share prepared speech cards in JSON format with someone or to open it in a different device,
+- works offline!
+You may save it as the native app to your device,
 - No authorization required,
 - No remote storage is used for your projects - you store all data locally on your devices.